 As some of you may know, every year just before Flora’s birthday, I ask her 20 questions.
 I’ve been asking the same 20 birthday questions every year since she was three, and I keep a copy of them all, along with a birthday photo, in a folder that I plan to hand her on her 18th birthday.
 It’s an idea I came across on Pinterest originally and I love seeing how her answers change from one year to the next.
 Or, in many cases, stay exactly the same.

-… saw a shift from dinosaurs to marine animals, from a boy to a girl as her best friend, and olives remained a constant (as they have done since she was three).
-So, as she’ll be eight in a few days’ time (HOW IS THIS POSSIBLE, PLEASE?)
+… saw a shift from dinosaurs to marine animals, from a boy to a girl as her best friend, and olives remained a constant (as they have done since she was three, just like sand and glitter…) So, as she’ll be eight in a few days’ time (HOW IS THIS POSSIBLE, PLEASE?)
 I wonder how much has changed in a year?

 |1.
 What is your favourite colour?||Turquoise|